azer/notebook/thoughts/where-are-you-from.md

 Not interesting.

 I was born in Turkey.
-Indefensibly, I was born as Turkish male.
-And yes, these two are the two shared attributes with Erdogan, the demon of the decade.
+Indefensibly, I'm a Turkish male, just like the demon of the decade, Erdogan.

-And that gives me a very specific role to play in life, making impossible to go beyond of it.

 Here is a real conversation I had: